SDA "Truth" Versus Bible Truth: Vegetarianism

 Let us examine eight examples in the Scripture to determine if anyone else had their spiritual life impaired by eating meat.

 #1 - When three beings, in the form of men, including the Lord Himself, visited Abraham at Hain Mamre, Abraham served

 And he took butter, and milk, and the calf which he had dressed, and set [it] before them; and he stood by them under

 the tree, and they did eat.

-Ellen White told us that we needed to "dispense with flesh food" in order to have the "companionship of heavenly angels",
+Ellen White insisted that her followers needed to "dispense with flesh food" in order to have the "companionship of heavenly angels,"

 and yet here we find heavenly beings eating "flesh food" with Abraham.
 This would have been the ideal opportunity for